rss-27/git-github/README.md

 # git-github
 Learning git software version control tool.
+This is my first encounter to git.